espressif/esp-idf/docs/en/api-reference/system/wdts.rst

 - Critical Sections (also disables interrupts)
 - Other same/higher priority ISRs (will block same/lower priority ISRs from running it completes execution)

-The IWDT utilizes the watchdog timer in {IDF_IWDT_TIMER_GROUP} as its underlying hardware timer and leverages the FreeRTOS tick interrupt on each CPU to feed the watchdog timer.
+The IWDT utilizes the watchdog timer in {IDF_TARGET_IWDT_TIMER_GROUP} as its underlying hardware timer and leverages the FreeRTOS tick interrupt on each CPU to feed the watchdog timer.
 If the tick interrupt on a particular CPU is not run at within the IWDT timeout period, it is indicative that something is blocking ISRs from being run on that CPU (see the list of reasons above).

 When the IWDT times out, the default action is to invoke the panic handler and display the panic reason as ``Interrupt wdt timeout on CPU0`` or ``Interrupt wdt timeout on CPU1`` (as applicable).
 Depending on the panic handler's configured behavior (see :ref:`CONFIG_ESP_SYSTEM_PANIC`), users can then debug the source of the IWDT timeout (via the backtrace, OpenOCD, gdbstub etc) or simply reset the chip (which may be preferred in a production environment).